OfficeDev/VBA-content/VBA/Excel-VBA/articles/exporting-a-table-to-a-word-document.md

 # Exporting a Table to a Word Document

-This example takes the table named &;quot;Table1&;quot; on Sheet 1 and copies it into an existing Word document named &;quot;Quarter Report&;quot; at the bookmarked location named &;quot;Report&;quot;.
+This example takes the table named 'Table1' on Sheet 1 and copies it into an existing Word document named 'Quarter Report' at the bookmarked location named 'Report'.

  **Sample code provided by:** Dennis Wallentin,[VSTO & .NET & Excel](http://xldennis.wordpress.com/)